discordjs/guide/guide/creating-your-bot/command-handling.md

 Create a new folder named `commands`, which is where you'll store all of your commands.

-We'll be using utility methods from the package to build the slash command data.
+We'll be using utility methods of the library to build the slash command data.

 First, create a commands/ping.js file for your ping command: